techcovered/techcovered.github.io/setup/index.markdown

 ### Mobile phone:

 I used to earlier own a [Xolo A700](http://gadgets.ndtv.com/xolo-a700-769) but have now shifted over to the (awesome) [Gionee Elife E7](http://gadgets.ndtv.com/gionee-elife-e7-1141).
-It runs on Android ~~Jellybean 4.2.2~~ Kitkat 4.4 and houses a Snapdragon 800 quad core CPU, along with 2 GB of RAM.
+It runs on Android <strike>Jellybean 4.2.2</strike> Kitkat 4.4 and houses a Snapdragon 800 quad core CPU, along with 2 GB of RAM.
 The device has become my hub for updating myself with feeds, podcast, news and social networking.

 I also own a Kindle, which I find as an indispensable device I use to read ebooks, as well as the large "walls" of text I encounter on the internet, which I send to my kindle using the (awesome, again) [Kindle Chrome extension](https://chrome.google.com/webstore/detail/send-to-kindle-for-google/cgdjpilhipecahhcilnafpblkieebhea).